 Students enrolled in the College of A&S and interested in a career in nursing can select any undergraduate major.
-However, the undergraduate program of studies must include satisfactory completion of human anatomy and physiology I and II (MHS 3101 and 3102), microbiology (MHS 1500), Nutrition (MHS 1600), statistics, and lifespan development.
+However, the undergraduate program of studies must include satisfactory completion of human anatomy and physiology I and II, microbiology, nutrition, statistics, and lifespan development.
 See section of prerequisite courses for details.